 Work consumes roughly 70% of our day.
 That means we spend most of our effort and energy on tasks outside our own personal interests.
 Work impacts our sense of stability, contribution and self-worth.
 It goes without saying that when work is good, it’s something to be thankful for and not take for granted.

 These are a few elements of work-life that I am thankful for:

-I am thankful for generations before me, my generation and the generations after me.
-Every generation helped us to get where we are now, every generation has the chance to bridge the change and every new generation has the chance to pick up that change and set new expectations.
+- Generations before me, my generation and the generations after me.
+Every generation helped us to get where we are now.
+Every generation has the chance to build upon the change.
+And every new generation has the chance to pick up that change and set new expectations.

-I am thankful for skilled, get-it-done Talent who work smarter and harder to move business forward.
-The people that I have worked with over the years that take pride in their work are the most memorable and without those people economies would struggle.
+- Skilled, get-it-done Talent who work smarter and harder to move business forward.
+The people that I have worked with over the years that take pride in their work are the most memorable.
+Without those people, companies would struggle.

-I am thankful for partners in business, in government and in life that are ethical, purpose-driven and just damn fun that know that life must be filled with joy to make any of this worthwhile.
+- Partners in business, in government and in life that are ethical, purpose-driven, and just damn fun.
+I especially value those that know that life must be filled with joy to make any of this worthwhile.

 - An era of sanity, disclosure, and access to information that makes doing shady business practices challenging, forcing us to improve the quality of what we bring to the market.